 She does not talk or move around the village much.
 The beauty is that Lakshmi transforms her emotions into creative energies; her hidden talent was provoked by everything that is happening around her.
 She wanted to have happy family, a loving husband, a home, children, togetherness, she desired for a simple life.

 These clay figurines were made by Lakshmi , she is a kumbhari who is an artist/an artisan/a gifted designer.
 She writes her stories on those clay figurines that she makes.
-The clay dances in the hand of of the artist .These are priceless artifacts that are just not made by hobby artisans or design workshops.
-These are made by authentic Kumbharas with traditional way of processing the clay, heating, resting and sculpted with a lot of feel, …u know…
+The clay dances in the hand of this artist .These are priceless artifacts that are just not made by hobby artisans or design workshops.
+These are made by authentic Kumbharas with traditional way of processing the clay, heating, resting and sculpted with a lot of feel, …if you understand what i mean.

 Post a Comment